We noticed you are browsing from

 • For each passenger that travels with Exodus, we make a commitment to rewild 100 square meters of land through our partnership with Rewilding Apennines.
 Read more here about how this helps provide a rich carbon sink, as well as contributing to the protection of endangered species.

 • Alongside our sister companies across the Travelopia group, we partner with Blue Marine Foundation.
 Together, we intend to donate £1 million over 3 years, with an aim to support the conservation and restoration of 7,000 hectares of marine habitat through seven global projects.
-Read more about the social, natural and carbon impact of restoring these blue carbon habitats here
+Read more about the social, natural and carbon impact of restoring these blue carbon habitats here.

 • Since 2019, the Exodus Adventure Travels Foundation has supported conservation and community empowerment projects in the destinations we travel to.
 Many of these focus on empowering local communities to conserve and restore the natural environments which surround them.
 Read more here.